 Old Buckenham and Haugh Farm designs

-As of February 2025, fencing and tree planting is underway and we'll continue managing the new woodlands as these young trees grow.
+Fencing and tree planting was completed in spring 2025, and we'll continue managing the new woodlands as these young trees grow.

 For any further queries please contact us by emailing woodlandcreationenquiries@forestryengland.uk.